-Biodiversity impacts related to the proposal are to be assessed and documented in accordance with the Framework for Biodiversity Assessment, unless otherwise agreed by OEH, by a person accredited in accordance with s142B(1)(c) of the Threatened Species Conservation Act 1995.
+Biodiversity impacts related to the proposed development are to be assessed and documented in accordance with the Framework for Biodiversity Assessment, unless where otherwise agreed by the OEH, by a person accredited in accordance with s142B(1)(c) of the Threatened Species Conservation Act 1995.

-9. Heritage
+9. Aboriginal Heritage